Class of 2012

 Kelsey Kent, MSN'12, is a board member of the Tennessee Nursing Foundation (2022).

-Jen Kiggans, MSN'12, was featured in Daily Press , The Epoch Times , The Smithfield Times and Suffolk News-Herald in summer 2022 in articles about her campaign to represent Virginians in U.S. Congress.
+Jen Kiggans, MSN'12, was featured in Daily Press , The Epoch Times , The Smithfield Times and Suffolk News-Herald in summer 2022 in articles about her campaign to run for a seat in Congress, and was elected to the U.S Congress in November, representing Virginia's Second Congressional District.
 She was elected to the Virginia State Senate in November 2019.

 Maggie Kuch, MSN'12, got married in September 2015.
 She is a certified nurse-midwife at Women and Infants Hospital's New England Medical Group Women's Care in Pawtucket, Rhode Island.